 While it is unlikely for Posey’s performance in this game to help him much this season, it will make Texans fans much more comfortable when thinking of the not-too-distant future of the franchise without Andre.

-Topics: Devier Posey
+Tags: Devier Posey